 Table 21.
-Logging parameters (continued)
+Logging parameters

-Setting Description Maximum Logging File Size (in KB) This setting is the largest amount of space a log file can grow before the log file is rolled.
+Setting Description Logging Level This indicates the level of logging that should be performed.
+Possible values are: NONE, DEBUG, INFO, WARN, ERROR, or FATAL.
+Maximum Logging File Size (in KB) This setting is the largest amount of space a log file can grow before the log file is rolled.
 The size is specified in kilobytes.
 This parameter accepts only numerical values.
 The default value of 0 disables log rolling.
 Maximum Number of Log Files This setting is the maximum number of log files to save before deleting the older ones.
 The default value of 0 means that there is no maximum number of logs.